SoftwareAG/sagdevops-ansible-apidatastore/README.md

 # sagdevops-ansible-apidatastore

-ansible roles specific to apidatastore, the data store component for SoftwareAG APIGateway and Developer Portal.
+Ansible roles specific to apidatastore, the data store component for SoftwareAG APIGateway and Developer Portal.

+**Note:**
+For a sample Infrastructure-as-Code (IaC) project that leverages these roles, head on over to [webmethods-ansible-api-gateway](https://github.com/softwareag-government-solutions/webmethods-ansible-api-gateway), maintained by [SoftwareAG Government Solutions's](https://www.softwareaggov.com)

 # Authors